 and mild laundry and cleaning agents that will not have any impact on the air

 quality and in turn on your little one’s health.

-them boost their immunity by giving them their vitamins regularly: While we
+them boost their immunity by giving them their vitamins regularly:

 do this diligently for the first year after childbirth, we tend to slack after

 that.
 Since we can’t do much about outdoor pollution, boosting their immunity

 is the only way forward.
 Make sure they get a regular dosage of all the vital

 vitamins and minerals that would help them fight the pollutants effectively.